 Learn how creating shade in your yard benefits your dog and wallet in this article.

-By exercising in the early hours of the day you and your dog will escape the majority of the summer heat.
+By exercising in the early hours of the day, you and your dog will escape the majority of the summer heat.
+When the temperature rises, it’s difficult for humans to be outside, but your pup has a fur coat.
+That makes it downright dangerous!

 In this post, I talk about fun exercises for you and your dog.

 Never, ever leave your dog in a closed hot car.
-If you see a dog in a locked, hot car unattended, please call 911.
+If you see a dog in a locked, hot car unattended, please call 911 immediately!
+A dog can go into distress inside a hot car within minutes, which means time is of the essence.

 Some signs of dehydration may be difficult to see.
 A few signs to look for are sunken eyes and lethargy.
-Also, keep your eyes open for when you pinch the skin on the back of your dog’s neck it is slow to return.
-This is a sure sign of dehydration.
+Also, you can check hydration levels by pinching the skin on the back of your dog’s neck.
+If the skin is slow to return to normal, then your dog is most likely dehydrated.

-Learn how giving your dog the proper amount of clean water saves you money in this article.
+In this article, learn how giving your dog the proper amount of clean water saves you money.

-This type of water issue will usually happen when playing or swimming and too much water is swallowed.
+Did you know your dog could experience water intoxication?
+This type of water issue generally happens when playing or swimming, and too much water is swallowed.
 A dog can die from water intoxication.
+Thus, if you suspect your dog is having an issue, rush to your vet!

-While most dogs are natural swimmers, not all dogs can swim and not all dogs are strong swimmers.
+While most dogs are natural swimmers, not all dogs can swim, and not all dogs are strong swimmers.
 Don’t assume that your dog can swim.
 Make sure your dog can swim.
-If you are on a boat, invest in a dog-sized life vest.
+If you are on a boat, invest in a dog-sized life vest; it could literally be a life-saver.

 Learn how to keep your dog safe around water in this article.